cjekel/tindetheus/README.md

 # Using the validate function on a different dataset
 As of Version 0.4.0, tindetheus now includes a validate function.
 This validate functions applies your personally trained tinder model on an external set of images.
 If there is a face in the image, the model will predict whether you will like or dislike this face.
 The results are saved in validation.csv.
 For more information about the validate function [read this](https://github.com/cjekel/tindetheus/blob/master/VALIDATE_GUIDE.md).

+# Dataset available upon request

+The dataset used to create this work is available upon request.
+Please fill out this [form](https://forms.gle/tTVZVxcvtwRm1w659) to request access to the data.

 # Changelog
 All changes now stored in [CHANGELOG.md](https://github.com/cjekel/tindetheus/blob/master/CHANGELOG.md)